cloverhackathons/PHPExample/README.md

 This will return an `access token` which can then be used to make calls to our REST endpoints: https://www.clover.com/api_docs/

 ## Clover Example REST Calls

+Using cUrl, making REST API requests.
+More info can be found in our [https://www.clover.com/api_docs/](API Reference Page)